 Manchester United started the 2024/25 Premier League campaign looking for a massive improvement on last season’s return but so far, it hasn’t panned out that way.

 Although their shock FA Cup win over Manchester City will live long in the memory, Man Utd’s league campaign left much to be desired.
-They slipped down to 13th in the table, four points outside the top four.
+They slipped down to eighth in the table, eighth points outside the top four.

 Erik ten Hag, who signed a new deal during the summer, was let go from his position, and Ruben Amorim has now taken charge.
-However, the former Sporting CP manager has had a challenging start, winning only five of his first 13 matches.
-This includes an early elimination from the EFL Cup, although the team has progressed to the fourth round of the FA Cup.
-Out of nine Premier League games, they have secured just two victories.
+However, the former Sporting CP manager has had a challenging start, winning only 11 of his first 26 matches in all competitions.
+This includes an early elimination from the EFL Cup and crashing out of the FA Cup in the fifth round.
+Out of 17 Premier League games under Amorim, they have secured just five victories.

-Currently, the odds for Manchester United finishing in the top four this season are set at 4/9 by BetMGM.
-However, according to Opta, their chances are less than 1 percent, specifically 0.06%.
-Winning the Premier League is regarded as nearly impossible, with odds close to zero.
-Given that they remain in two competitions, lifting a cup may represent their best opportunity for a successful season.
-The odds for them to win the FA Cup are 8/1, while they are 5/1 to win the Europa League.
+Currently, the odds for Manchester United finishing in the top four this season are set at 750/1 by BetMGM.
+However, according to Opta, their chances of both that and winning the title are now officially 0%.
+Given that they remain in the Europa League, that may represent their best opportunity for a successful season.
+They are 6/1 to secure that continental glory.

-The Red Devils were initially priced at 25/1 to win the league but that has now gone out to 100/1 with BetMGM.
-That is an implied probability of just 1%.
+The Red Devils were initially priced at 25/1 to win the league but BetMGM now won’t even entertain that market.

 Latest Manchester United odds to win the 2024/25 Premier League